redox-os/website/content/news/this-month-250430.md

 The [first Redox commit](https://github.com/redox-os/redox/commit/0edea108a1d8112b3aa4e8ae7b3d8d41c5d0ed85) completed 10 years in April 20!!

-We would like to thank all the people that made it possible, develop an advanced general-purpose operating system from scratch is a very complex and time consuming task that wouldn't be possible without your help.
+We would like to thank all the people that made Redox possible.
+Developing an advanced general-purpose operating system from scratch is a very complex and time consuming task that wouldn't be possible without your help.

 These years shown us how the microkernel architrecture and the Rust programming language allow the operating system to be much more correct, secure, reliable and maintainable with less effort.